aaronland/ios-wunderkammer/README.md

 ## Important

 This is work in progress and documentation will follow.
-In the meantime you should start by reading the [bring your own pen device](https://www.aaronland.info/weblog/2020/06/16/revisiting/#pen) blog post.
+In the meantime you should start by reading the [bring your own pen device](https://www.aaronland.info/weblog/2020/06/16/revisiting/#pen) and the [everyone gets a wunderkammer!](https://www.aaronland.info/weblog/2020/07/07/action/#wunderkammer) blog posts.

 ## Config.xcconfig